 There are data and descriptions here of how many days it snows and the total amount of snowfall that Abbotsford usually gets.
 There are also monthly and yearly counts of the days that Abbotsford normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the city can expect its first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Abbotsford Airport.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Abbotsford Airport.

 How Often it Snows in Abbotsford

 When Abbotsford Has Its First & Last Snowfalls

 The first snowfall of winter for Abbotsford usually arrives in December, but can show up as early as November or even October.